MathiasThor/CPG-RBFN-framework/README.md

 6. It is expected that MORF will be able to traverse all the waypoints in the advanced environment _(tested with the Vortex physics engine.
 See [System Requirements](#system-requirements)<sup>1</sup>)_.

 ## Run learning algorithm
 The following will show how to start learning the base controller.
+It is in this way possible to reproduce the quantitative results in the manuscript.

 1. Start a ROS core.
 ```bash
 roscore